MAHTEP/TEMOA-Italy/README.md

 ## Features

-TEMOA-Italy is an energy model instance on the Italian energy system.
-The model is built based on the well-established [TIMES-Italy](https://biblioteca.bologna.enea.it/RT/2011/2011_9_ENEA.pdf) model, re-arranged in the open-source framework [TEMOA](https://temoacloud.com/) (Tools for Energy Modeling Optimization and Analysis).
-The input set is to be prescribed through self-explanatory excel files.
+TEMOA-Italy is an extension of the open-source energy system modeling framework [TEMOA](https://temoacloud.com/) (Tools for Energy Modeling Optimization and Analysis).
+A case study on a Reference Energy System representing the Italian system is developed starting from the well-established [TIMES-Italy](https://biblioteca.bologna.enea.it/RT/2011/2011_9_ENEA.pdf) model.

 The developing team includes Prof. L. Savoldi[^1], D. Lerede[^2], M. Nicoli[^2]  @ Energy Department “Galileo Ferraris” @ [Politecnico di Torino](https://www.polito.it/).
 Please, contact us at:
 * laura.savoldi@polito.it
 * daniele.lerede@polito.it